David Wallin: Back in Sweden: 1913

 Wallin also worked on the mother-child theme: portraits of young girls, children, and nudes.
 Much was a continuation of earlier ideas.
 His pictures of children are often characterized by a fragile fairy tale atmosphere, such as "A Little Bud on a Green Meadow" (1914) and "Story Time in the Garden" (1918).
 The nudes are based on the contrast of light and shadow, movement and rest, "Spring Holiday" (1914).
 In this big painting with the format 168 x 129 cm the artist shows something of his best nude painting.
 In 1999 the painting was donated to Moderna museet in Stockholm (the Museum of Modern Art, Stockholm).

 In 1914 David Wallin participated in the Baltic exhibition (Baltiska utställningen), which was an arts and crafts exhibition held in Malmö in the castle Malmöhus (now Malmö Art Museum) during the period May 15 – October 4, 1914.
 The Baltic countries of that time, Sweden, Denmark, Germany and Russia, were represented in the exhibition.
 The Swedish architect Ferdinand Boberg was responsible for the shaping of the exhibition.

 David Wallin exhibited at the Association of Swedish Artists’ exhibition in Stockholm in 1917 in Liljevalchs konsthall in Stockholm, which was built in 1916.
 The exhibition devoted a separate room to Wallin's art.
 August Brunius was responsible for the most favourable reviews in which he proclaimed Wallin a very special force to be reckoned with within Swedish art, both in terms of his compositions and as the creator of a world of his own.

 He has an emotional world of his own which focuses with special intensity on the mother-child theme.
 We have to return to the classical painting of old to find a woman of the monumentality of "A Young Swedish Girl" or "Ragnhild" (created 1914, signed 1916), and to modern Norwegian art to find the equivalent of Wallin's moving studies of children.
 The spiritual element sometimes emerges too forcefully, but it never turns cheap or sentimental.
 The physicality, both of the phenomenon itself and of the painting, is ever present”.
 (August Brunius in Svenska Dagbladet, May 16, 1917).
 "Ragnhild", 73 x 79 cm, can be counted as a portrait, but it is sooner a composition, where the artist with inspiration and accuracy has brought about a fascinating evening lighting.
 "Ragnhild" was exhibited nine times, both in Sweden and abroad, from 1917 to 1952.
 In 1998 the painting was donated to the Östergötlands länsmuseum in Linköping (Östergötland County Museum).

 "The Salmon Fisherman" (1915–1919) constitutes an undisputed high point.
-The mood of nature is here combined with deep, but yet restrained, feeling, filled with grief.
+The mood of nature is combined with deep, but yet restrained, feeling, filled with grief.
 Wallin's preference for running water reminds us that in his youth he was an ardent admirer of Ernst Josephson.